 I have taken graduate courses at other institutions.
 Can I transfer those credits?

-Yes, you may transfer up to six credits as long as they have been taken within the last five years and you have earned a “B” grade or higher.
+Yes, you may transfer up to 12 credits as long as they have been taken within the last five years and you have earned a “B” grade or higher.

 How long will it take for the admissions committee to review my application, and how will they inform me of my admission status?

-You will be notified of your admission status in writing within two weeks of your application being received by the School of Nursing from the School of Graduate Studies and Research.
+You will be notified of your admission status in writing within one week of completion of your application being received by the Department of Nursing from the School of Graduate Studies and Research.

 How often does the program admit new students?